 Week 4: High 77°F, Low 54°F

-Feel free to check out the latest weather via WeatherTab
+Feel free to check out the latest weather forecast via WeatherTab

-What to wear in January at Disney World
+What to Wear to Disney World in January

 As we mentioned in the weather section of this piece, it can be a mix of warm and down right cold in January.
 So you will want to lighter clothing, and you might want to consider a sweater just in case for those cooler evenings.

 Enjoy tanning those shoulders in a tank top, and wear them with regularly applied sunscreen.
 Give your skin a break and pack those matching family t-shirts you’ve been dying to wear and take photos in!